UPPMAX/uppmax_intro_day_1/docs/sessions/login_remote_desktop.md

 There are two exercises, of which the second is optional.

 ### Exercise 1: login via website

-!!! warning "This method does not work yet on Pelle"

-    This method does not work yet on Pelle

 Go to the UPPMAX documentation at [https://docs.uppmax.uu.se](https://docs.uppmax.uu.se),